scottvr/phart/docs/GHM-LATEX.md

 ### Bonus Mini-Game: The Magic Bullet

-One unintended side-effectof the **Bullet Magic** to get narrower vertical line-spacing, is that if you view this document on a portrait-oriented phone-screen where the entire diagram does not fit within the screen-space, you can side-swipe each line/row individually to scroll horizontally.
+One unintended side-effect of the **Bullet Magic** to get narrower vertical line-spacing, is that if you view this document on a portrait-oriented phone-screen where the entire diagram does not fit within the screen-space, you can side-swipe each line/row individually to scroll horizontally.
 I spent more time than I should have briskly swiping the rows of text to the left and watching pieces of the nodes bounce off the edge of the frame.

 ### Einstein's Tilde-Space/Narrow-Space Time Conjecture